Buckinghamshire

 07775 974 976

-I make over thirty presentations a year for local history societies, universities and military heritage groups.
-Here are some of the new themes:
+I give presentations to local history societies, universities and military heritage groups.
+Here are the details of my latest presentations:

 Copyright @ All Rights Reserved